stellar/soroban-react-payment/README.md

 ## Contributions

 Contributions to the Payment DApp are welcome.
-If you encounter any issues, have suggestions for improvements, or would like to contribute to the codebase, please follow the guidelines outlined in the project's repository.
+If you encounter any issues, have suggestions for improvements, or would like to contribute to the codebase, please submit an issue, pull request, or reach out to us on [Discord](https://discord.com/channels/897514728459468821/1037073682599780494).